Wonder weeks.

 And what about me, what role do I play?
 This is precisely the question your baby is seeking answers to during the final wonder week.
 Baby's conscience and self-confidence are now rapidly developing and your child is finding out that not all people are the same.
 This is an important lesson that will remain relevant throughout life.

 Breastfeeding leaps, or what is often referred to as "appetite leaps", are periods when the breastfed baby may seem insatiable and seeks the breast to a much greater extent than usual.
+These have been described as special periods when the baby has sought the breast more than usual to signal the breast to increase the production of milk.

 However, there is no research to back this up, yet an incredible number of breastfeeding mums describe these very periods similarly.
 What’s going on?